Why do people take valerian?

 What are the risks of taking valerian?

 - Side effects.
-Valerian usually causes no side effects.
+Valerian is usually well tolerated when used for a short time.
 However, it will likely cause sedation.
 Some people feel a "hangover" after taking valerian.
 It may also cause headache, upset stomach, uneasiness, irregular heartbeat, or other symptoms.